A Place for Mom

 Senior hands knitting

-20 Engaging Activities for People With Dementia at Home
+20 Engaging and Meaningful Activities for People With Dementia at Home

 Written by Amanda Lundberg, RN, family medicine expert